-In the event if none of these are possible, find out if you can hire a migration service to help you out with this issue.
-Ask them in details for what they can or can’t transfer so that your expectation can be met.
+In the event, if none of these are possible, find out if you can hire a migration service to help you out with this issue.
+Ask them in detail for what they can or can’t transfer so that your expectation can be met.

-(4) What Kind of Platform Transfer Does WordPress Supports?
+(4) What Kind of Platform Transfer Does WordPress Support?

 Another method is to search the Google database by typing “How To Move/Transfer (current publishing platform name) to WordPress site”.
 You’ll find tons of information on how to do this properly from the experiences blogged by other users.
 This will prompt you to take precautionary steps to ensure a smooth transition.